 A painful scoliosis warrants urgent referral.

 Night pain, irrespective of the location, warrants concern if very frequent, increasing or refractory.
-Be aware of red flags and that benign bone tumours may respond to NSAIDS.
+Be aware of red flags and that benign bone tumours and the arthralgia/arthritis of rheumatic fever may respond to NSAIDS.

 Please note: a pdf document of these Top Tips is also available here.